bixoryai/ai-data-solutions/docs/dashboard-template-setup.md

 # Standard Operating Procedure: Creating a New Dashboard Demo

 This guide will walk you through setting up a new dashboard demo, ensuring it aligns with the project's `PRD` structure and `dashboard-ui-standard.md`.
-We will use the `customer-analytics` demo as our "gold standard" template.
+We will use the `nlp-data-intelligence` demo as our "gold standard" template.

 ---